melbournebioinformatics/MelBioInf_docs/docs/tutorials/rna_seq_dge_basic/rna_seq_basic_tutorial.md

 - use a number of different methods to find differentially expressed genes
 - understand the importance of replicates for differential expression analysis

-This tutorial does not cover the following steps that might do in a real RNA-seq DGE analysis:
+This tutorial does not cover the following steps that we might do in a real RNA-seq DGE analysis:

 - QC (quality control) of the raw sequence data